WiamSalaheldin/boutique_ado_v1/README.md

  **Methodology**

- agile software development by using user stories to guide the development of different parts of the application.
+ Agile software development by using user stories to guide the development of different parts of the application.

  **Languages**